Krutyolkin/K2View-Academy/articles/18_fabric_cdc/cdc_consumers/search/05_search_command.md

 ## Search Command - Examples

-The following table contains examples of SEARCH commands for common use cases.
+The following contains examples of SEARCH commands for common use cases.

 Note that the SEARCH command can run any search query, supposed by Elasticsearch.